-President Trump issued a presidential permit authorizing the construction, operation, and maintenance of the Keystone XL oil pipeline on March 29, 2019, allowing TC Energy to begin building the pipeline.
-To learn more about the presidential permitting process, read our blog post here.
-Various cases involving other permitting for the pipeline as well as environmental analyses of the projects threatened construction.
-But on Jan.
+On Jan.
 20, 2021 President Biden revoked the 2019 permit issued by President Trump to allow construction and operation of the pipeline across the US-Canada border.
-In doing so, President Biden points to the 2015 determination by President Obama that the Keystone XL pipeline would not serve the national interest and goes on to point out the increasing effect of climate change on our economy since that time.
+In doing so, President Biden pointed to the 2015 determination by President Obama that the Keystone XL pipeline would not serve the national interest, as well as the increased impacts of climate change on the national economy since that time.
 TC Energy canceled the pipeline project on June 9, 2021.

 Feb.
 9, 2005 TransCanada Corporation proposes the Keystone Pipeline System project.

 Jan.
 11, 2008 TransCanada Keystone Pipeline, LP (Keystone Pipeline System) receives the final environmental impact statement from the United States Department of State regarding the Keystone Pipeline project and Cushing extension, stating the pipeline will result in limited adverse environmental impacts.